 Having a bedtime routine will go a long way to ensure that you have a goodnight’s sleep.
 The Power of Habit, a book was written by Charles Duhigg, states that, for you to form a strong habit, you need to identify what you desire, create cues to help you get it, and reward yourself after the effort.

 You could go for a light jog after getting back from work, take a bath and cook some dinner.
 You could then bribe yourself with a read from a good book, an hour of television, or both and then head off to bed thirty minutes before your bedtime.
+It’s even better if you can make the most of your bedding and get some that is conducive to sleep.
+This could mean finding the best mattress or simply the best sheets for you, whether it’s cotton or bamboo sheets.
 The rewards are better moods and great energy throughout the day!